Joystream/joystream/testnets/acropolis/storage-module/data-directory.md

    The event payload consists of the `ContentId` and the *Liaison* `AccountId`.

-- `DataObjectAccepted` - the chosen *Liaison* rejected the data object.
+- `DataObjectRejected` - the chosen *Liaison* rejected the data object.

    The event payload consists of the `ContentId` and the *Liaison* `AccountId`.